PsyTechPro/TravelEdgeSkills/README.md

 ## License

-MIT License — use these skills however you want.
+MIT License, use these skills however you want.

 See [LICENSE](LICENSE) for details.

 ---

-*Built for people who believe business class shouldn't be a luxury reserved for the wealthy.
-Just for the informed.*
+*Built for people who believe business class shouldn't be a luxury reserved for the wealthy, just for the informed.*